darkoverlordofdata/exspresso/readme.md

  node exspresso --db postgres
  node exspresso express

-To use the --desktop option, you will need to build the excutable. note - valac required.
+To use the -- preview or --desktop options, you will need to build the excutable. note - valac required.
 ```bash
 $ sudo apt-get install valac
 $ cake build:preview
 ```

-To run as a local desktop app, create a launch script and desktop icon:
 ```bash
 $ sudo apt-get install valac
 $ cake build:desktop